dinesh-bazgain/chatbot/README.md

 - Ask natural language questions and get responses from your docs using ChatOllama and ConversationalRetrievalChain

 ### Contact Info Collection
-- If the user types phrases like "call me", "book appointment", or "contact me", the bot triggers a contact flow
+- If the user types phrases like "call me", "book an appointment", or "contact me", the bot triggers a contact flow
 - Step-by-step form inside chat:
     Name
     Email (with regex validation)